IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The LLC will be established to provide administrative support to the IETF.
 It will have no authority over the standards development activities of the IETF.

-The proposed responsibilities of the LLC are:
+The responsibilities of the LLC are:

 * Operations.
 The LLC is responsible for supporting the ongoing operations of the IETF, including meetings and non-meeting activities.